lukeponga-dev/mobilerotaryai/privacy-policy.md

-# Privacy Policy for AI Mazda Mechanic
+# Privacy Policy for Rotary Mechanic

 **Last updated:** October 25, 2025

-AI Mazda Mechanic ("we," "our," or "us") is committed to protecting your privacy.
+Rotary Mechanic ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our application.

 ## Information We Collect